Sazerac Cocktail Recipe

 To make this cocktail, you’ll need the following bar tools:

 Atomizer: This is use to rinse the glass with an ingredient.
-We used the True Martini Atomizer.
+I used the True Martini Atomizer.

 Tasting Notes